VA National Center for Patient Safety

 By importing provider orders from the VA electronic health record into a health summary, patients receive an itinerary for each day in a single printed document.
 The Daily Plan® is essentially a road map that lets patients see, in black and white, what’s going to happen to them on a particular day.

-A facility or nursing unit can customize the document and include a number of relevant items:
+A facility or nursing unit can customize the document and include a number of relevant items such as:

 - Diagnostic tests

-The plan encourages patients and their families to better understand their care.
+The Daily Plan® encourages patients and their families to better understand their care.
 Patients are encouraged to ask questions if something seems different than planned, which enables them to become more active members of their healthcare team.
 Patient involvement is an integral aspect of the program; by involving patients in their care, patient safety can be enhanced.

 Potential errors can be prevented when nurses and patients review The Daily Plan® together.
 By doing so, the patient and the healthcare team are able to recognize and correct any discrepancies.
 These can include errors of omission or commission.

-Additionally, concurrent evaluation of nurses (n=85) found reviewing The Daily Plan® with their patients was an appropriate use of their time and took approximately 10 minutes or less.
+Additionally, concurrent evaluation of nurses (n=85) found reviewing The Daily Plan® with their patients was an appropriate use of their time and took approximately 10 minutes.

 - VA Vanguard Jan/Feb 2011: The Daily Plan® Keeps VA Patients in the Loop (page 32)